-Jury deliberating for 3rd day in ex-NFL star’s murder trial
+No verdict in ex-NFL star’s murder trial after 3rd day

-BOSTON (AP) — The jury in the double-murder trial of ex-NFL star Aaron Hernandez has started its third day of deliberations.
+BOSTON (AP) — The jury in the double-murder trial of ex-NFL star Aaron Hernandez has finished its third day of deliberations without reaching a verdict.

-Jurors began deliberating at around 9:45 a.m.
-Tuesday.
-Since Friday, the jury has spent about 12 hours deliberating first-degree murder charges against Hernandez.
+Jurors have spent about 19 hours deliberating since Friday.
+Deliberations are scheduled to resume Wednesday morning.

-The former New England Patriots tight end is accused of shooting two men in 2012 after one of them accidentally spilled a drink on Hernandez at a Boston nightclub.
+The former New England Patriots tight end is accused of shooting two men in 2012 after one of them accidentally spilled a drink on him at a Boston nightclub.

 Hernandez’s lawyers say a former Hernandez friend shot the men over a drug deal.
-That friend was the government’s star witness in the case and alleges Hernandez shot him in the face to try to silence him.
+That friend was the government’s star witness and alleges Hernandez later shot him in the face to try to silence him.
+Hernandez faces a witness intimidation charge in that shooting.

 Most Read Stories